DIDSR/DICaugment/docs/source/dicom_augmentation.rst

 Using DICOM Header Metadata in Transforms
 =================================================

-Albumentations3D not only supports augmenting 3D images but also provides functionality to augment corresponding segmentation masks with the same set of augmentations.
+Albumentations3D also supports 3D image augmentations that utilize metadata from a DICOM header file to apply both pixel-level and spatial-level transformations

-This guide will walk you through the process of using Albumentations3D to augment 3D image masks in sync with the image transformations.
+This guide will walk you through the process of using Albumentations3D to augment 3D images using metadata from a dicom header.

 1. Import the necessary modules: